3 Ways To Relieve Foot Pain

 - Lower your heels back to even with the platform.

 - Repeat ten times.

 Foot injuries are common and nearly everyone has experienced one.
-Traumatic injuries such as sprains, strains, and even fractures (broken bones) can occur during everyday activities like walking the dog or using the stairs.
-Overuse injuries can also be quite painful and often happen as we take on new activities or increase participation in our old favorites.
+Traumatic injuries such as sprains, strains, and fractures (broken bones) can occur during everyday activities like walking the dog or using the stairs.
+Overuse injuries can also be quite painful, and often develop as we take on new activities or increase participation in existing ones.
 Increased activity in the spring often brings on a rash of new foot and ankle complaints.
 If you develop foot and ankle pain, here are some treatment options:

 Sprains and Strains

 - Elevate your limb, preferably above your heart.

 - Apply ice for the first few days, typically 20 minutes on followed by 20 minutes off.

 - An elastic bandage (Ace Wrap) may help to control swelling.
 Be careful not to over-tighten.